danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_6.markdown

 <b>Uninstall Flash and Java</b>

 Much like javascript, Flash and Java can execute malicious code.
 You can not simply "update" them.
-Flash is notorious for [getting hit all the time][flash] Both are meaningless in today's world.
+Flash is notorious for [getting hit all the time.][flash]
+Both are meaningless in today's world.
 Everyone is trying to cut them out and Adobe themselves mentioned that Flash will be discontinued.
 Uninstall them both.

 <b>Disable Automatic WiFi</b>